Compare tickets to Premier League from safe & verified sellers with 100% Guarantees.

 Be there live at an English Premier League game this season and order your tickets from trusted suppliers.
 Tickets available for all matches safely and securely from £49 each.

-Information and Background
+Premier League Information and Background

-English Premier League is currently the most famous football league in the world.
+The English Premier League is currently the most famous football league in the world.
 It is the top flight competition in England where the big matches among English clubs are staged almost every weekend.
 No wonder it has attracted a lot of global sponsors and top players around the globe to take parts in this so-called most expensive domestic league.

 This competition is not only the most popular one, but also the oldest one in modern football.
 It was formed in 1888 under its old name English football league.
 However, in 1992, due to the need to revamp the quality as well as the commercial side of English football, this top tier separated from Football League and founded a private company supported by FA to form the Premier League.
 The declining reputation of English clubs after the Heysel and Hillsborough tragedy in the mid and late 1980s respectively, leading to their bans in European competition was the main reason behind such breakaway.